Measuring sales and conversions

 - See how customers interact with your ads across devices: Sometimes your customers click on your ad on one device, and then make their purchase on another device.
 These are called cross-device conversions, and you can see them in the Estimated Total Conversions column in your AdWords account.

-- Destination URLs: You can see which destination URLs are leading to the most conversions on the Dimensions tab of your account.
-Just click the View button, then select "Destination URL" from the drop-down, and make sure you've added the conversion columns to your data table.
+- Landing pages: You can see which landing pages are leading to the most conversions on the Dimensions tab of your account.
+Just click the View button, then select "Landing page" from the drop-down, and make sure you've added the conversion columns to your data table.

-Just as keywords and ad texts should focus on a specific product or service, the destination URL (and landing page) you choose for each ad should be product or service-specific too.
-Make sure that the destination URL you use for each ad directs customers to the most relevant page within your website.
+Just as keywords and ad texts should focus on a specific product or service, the landing page you choose for each ad should be product or service-specific too.
+Make sure that the landing page you use for each ad directs customers to the most relevant page within your website.
 Ideally, that webpage will be dedicated to the specific product or service that's highlighted in your ad.